Kevin Durant on criticism for resting superstars: 'Sorry, they're human'

 LeBron sits up there now, in a move that doesn’t appear to be working out for anyone.
 He rests every so often to great derision, but plays big minutes otherwise for a Cavaliers team that has clearly lost its way.

 Durant’s Warriors?
 Not so much.
 They’re the hottest team in the NBA right now, the franchise is taking it sensibly with Durant’s return from time spent on the shelf, and Kevin was hardly breaking the bank minutes-wise in his first season in the Bay Area.
 W’s coach Steve Kerr plays KD (who suffered from overuse-induced stress fractures two years ago) but 33.6 minutes per game in 2016-17, a career-low, and the results seem to speak for themselves.
-As they do in San Antonio, where Kawhi Leonard plays a ridiculously-low 33.7 minutes per game at age 25.
+As they do in San Antonio, where Kawhi Leonard plays a ridiculously low 33.7 minutes per game at age 25.

 Stars have it differently, and they are accommodated in ways that are fair (foul calls, max contracts) and unfair (these guys get fouled a lot, these guys should make way more than they do in comparison to the team’s 10th man).
 Players on the end of the bench aren’t really afforded rest nights, if at all, in the same obvious manner that starters are – much less superstar starters.